hanhanwu/readings/Trading_Systems/ReadMe.md

   * It uses multiple data samples to estimate the data distribution.
 The value determines how the sample means differ from the actual mean. -- The uniformity of data
   * People also use all the data with size N, instead of multiple samples

+## Other Suggestions
+* [2 trading indicators][8]
+  * Bollinger Band Trading Strategy
+  * RSI (Relative Strength Index) Trading Strategy
+  * If using machine learning, these trading strategies can serve as features too

 ## New Feeds
 * [Bloomberg][2]